benjaminstokes/gpii-edge-experiment/README.md

-#Description
+# gpii-edge-experiment

-This repo contains experimental code for calling the Win32 API via Edgejs for the GPII.
+This repo contains experimental code for calling the Win32 API via .NET via Edgejs for the GPII.

+##Contents
+The repo has three projects:
-lib-windows-gpii is a c# .NET class library that provides a wrapper around the Win32 SystemParameterInfo.
+`lib-windows-gpii` is the c# .NET class library providing a .NET wrapper around Windows API functionality like the SystemParemeterInfo function.

-lib-windows-gpii-driver is a simple driver project to use the class library.

-gpii-edge-experiment-node is a nodejs project that uses the edgejs package to call into lib-windows-gpii

-To set up:
+`lib-windows-gpii-driver` is a c# .NET console application used in development to test functionality within `lib-windows-gpii`

+`lib-windows-gpii-edgejs-driver` is a nodejs application that demonstrates how functionality in `lib-windows-gpii` can be accessed from nodejs.

+##Tools
+You will need [Visual Studio 2015 (Community)](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) to build the .NET projects.

+##Set up
+1. Clone this repository
-Clone this repository.
-Download and install nodejs and Visual Studio Community 2015.
+2. Download and install nodejs and [Visual Studio 2015 (Community)](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx)

-Run npm install inside gpii-edge-experiment-node folder.
+3. Run npm install within `lib-windows-gpii-edgejs-driver` folder
-Open the lib-windows-gpii project and build it with visual studio.
-There should be a .dll file created in the project's Debug folder.
+4. Build `lib-windows-gpii` with Visual Studio to ensure a .dll file is created in the project's Debug folder

-Run node index.js.
-Observe via the control panel that sticky keys will be enabled and disabled.
-You will have to open the control panel again to see the checkbox refresh for now.
+5. Run node index.js to demonstrate accessing Windows API functionality via node->edge->.NET

-#Tracing the code
+##Tracing the code

-Look at gpii-edge-experiment-node/index.js.
-This sets up some functions that point to the GPII.edge.EdgeBindings functions defined in libe-windows-gpii/EdgeBindings.cs.
-These functions create a StickyKeys object and use its TurnOn and TurnOff functions.
-Behind the scenes, these functions are using the user32.cs wrapper around the Windows API's SystemsParameterInfo function call.
+There are many layers of code and technology in this experiment.
+The top most layer is the nodejs project in  `lib-windows-gpii-edgejs-driver.` The `dotnetfunctions.js` uses edgejs to export nodejs bindings for .NET functions contained within the `lib-windows-gpii` library.
+These .NET functions wrap the Windows API functionality.

+Lets look at High Contrast as an example:

+The [`lib-windows-gpii/HighContrast.cs` class](https://github.com/benjaminstokes/gpii-edge-experiment/blob/master/lib-windows-gpii/lib-windows-gpii/HighContrast.cs) provides a .NET wrapper around the Windows API SystemParametersInfo function.
+The HighContrast class accesses the Windows API via .NET's ability to call out to native functions which is set up in [`lib-windows-gpii/user32.cs`](https://github.com/benjaminstokes/gpii-edge-experiment/blob/master/lib-windows-gpii/lib-windows-gpii/user32.cs).

+Next, the [`lib-windows-gpii/EdgeBindings.cs` class](https://github.com/benjaminstokes/gpii-edge-experiment/blob/master/lib-windows-gpii/lib-windows-gpii/EdgeBindings.cs) provides async conveinence methods that can be called from edgejs/nodejs.
+These methods use the .NET HighContrast wrapper to access the Windows API to get and set high contrast settings on the system.